 Here's the Reason Why Blogging is Important

 When I started blogging on my photography site, it was a personal journal.
 I wanted to share my photographs and I wanted to write.
-I could express myself and share a journey of my photography.
+I could express myself and share the journey of my photography.

 It started to resonate with a few people.